 When I wrote down the article below fifteen years ago, the world anticipated its future quite differently.
 The economic and financial circumstances were bright as compared with the present.
 But there was a widespread belief in a doom scenario for events round the year 2000.

 In spite of the changed circumstances I have not attempted to re-write the article.
 It may serve now as a reminder that society is in a constant change and threats are soon forgotten in the face of new ones.
 Before it was the year 2000 that was seen as heralding the end of the world.
-Now it is the Mayan prophecies which cause fears for what the year 2012 may bring.
-And when we are in the year 2013 certainly someone will discover another awful tiding to get exited about.
+Thereafter Mayan prophecies caused fears for calamities in the year 2012.
+Now we are just waiting for someone to capture public attention with other awful tidings.
 So the message is: don't get panicked by baseless predictions, but be prepared that there are always unexpected dangers lurking around the corner.
 The Lehmann Brothers collapse was not foreseen, nor the implosion of the mortgage market, nor the shift in economic power of nations, nor the distrust in the world's currencies, nor the threat of Islamic terrorism.

 Thanks heaven!
 We have entered the 21st century without all the problems predicted!
 Not that we were so na´ve to expect them.
 After all hardly ever experts have been able to forecast future developments.